TheLinuxEnthusiast/TheLinuxEnthusiast.github.io/_posts/2022-12-29-ecs-lamp-aws.markdown

 3. [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) - The open source version should be sufficent here.
 Make sure you are comfortable with using/finding terraform modules.

+In addition, you will need access to the following accounts.

-4. **AWS Account** - You will also need access to an AWS Account - The Free tier account should be sufficent.
+1. **AWS Account** - You will also need access to an AWS Account - The Free tier account should be sufficent.
 Make sure to install aws cli V2 [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 We will be taking advantage of a number of different services from AWS; ECR, ECS, S3 etc.

-5. **Circleci Account** - If you do not already have a Circleci account, setup a free account [here](https://circleci.com/docs/first-steps/).
+2. **Circleci Account** - If you do not already have a Circleci account, setup a free account [here](https://circleci.com/docs/first-steps/).
 For open source projects, you can get 400,000 free credits for CI builds.

 In this article I will outline how to deploy a containerized ecommerce application to AWS ECS Service using terraform.
 The application we are deploying is a sample ecommerce website created by KodeKloud.
 It can be found on github [here](https://github.com/kodekloudhub/learning-app-ecommerce).